Create

 id

-field must be included for management plane resources, and should be included for data plane resources. - The resource field must be included and must map to the POST body.
+field should be supported. - The resource field must be included and must map to the POST body.

 - The request message must not contain any other required fields and should not contain other optional fields except those described in this or another AEP.